Rishabh-Singhvi/AgileBeatsHunger/README.md

 3)npm run serve

-4)Register first(/register) otherwise the app will not function well
+4)Register first otherwise the app will not function well

 Documentation: